Backend Advanced 22 min

 By using Aggregates, we moved logic from “Service Classes” into the domain objects themselves.
 The Document class is no longer just data; it is a behavior-rich model that protects itself from invalid usage.

-• See how Domain Events let aggregates talk to each other.
+• See how Domain Events let aggregates talk to each other without coupling.